Coflaz/Monty-Hall-Problem/README.md

 - Performs 100,000 iterations per scenario to ensure statistically significant results.
 - Compares win percentages for both "staying" and "switching" strategies.
 - Visualizes results using `matplotlib` to highlight the advantage of switching.

+## **Relation to Economic Behavioral Science**
+The Monty Hall problem is a classic example of how human decision-making often deviates from rational, probabilistic thinking, making it highly relevant to **behavioral economics**.
+It highlights common cognitive biases, such as the **confirmation bias** and **anchoring effect**, where individuals struggle to update their beliefs despite new information.
+The problem also demonstrates **risk aversion**, as many people prefer sticking with their original choice, even when switching statistically offers better odds.
+By examining the Monty Hall problem, we gain insights into how people often make irrational choices, an important concept in understanding economic behavior.

 ## **Installation**
 1. Ensure you have Python 3.x installed on your machine.